 1of 20 list

-Art Seen is delighted to present Amy Stephens first solo exhibition in Cyprus exhibiting a new series of works specifically made for the show and curated by Maria Stathi.
+Art Seen was delighted to present Amy Stephens first solo exhibition in Cyprus exhibiting a new series of works specifically made for the show and curated by Maria Stathi.
 The British High Commissioner Mr Matthew Kidd inaugurate the exhibition on Friday, 17th of November.The show will run until the 31st of January 2018.

 >To view the exhibition catalogue click HERE